What is a percent?

 That's the really vital part.
 "In terms of 100" means, if the right-hand side of the expression "12:15" (the "15") were actually "100" what number would we use to replace the "12" so we can still maintain the ratio of 12:15?

-Notice I DID NOT say the class is 80% boys.
+One thing first though, notice I DID NOT say the class is 80% boys.
 That would not be correct at all.
-More below...»
+More below

 If I want to know what percentage of the class is made up of boys, I would still use the same calculator, but the ratio is no longer 12:15, but rather it is 12:27.
 Why?